Hambantota Electoral District

 Hambantota electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Hambantota in the Southern province.
 The district currently elects 7 of the 225 members of the Sri Lankan Parliament and had 421,186 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 09.

+Polling Divisions

+The Hambantota Electoral District consists of the following polling divisions: